Evgeniya Radilova, Teleprompter Speech Coach at American Movie Company

 Teleprompter Speech Coaching Tip #1

-Delivering an Effective Speech With no Fear
+Delivering an Effective Speech Without Fear

 The Impromptu Speech